shikharvarshney/MindhouseMusicPlayer/README.md

 # MindhouseMusicPlayer - Music Player App

 I have tried to provide all the necessary pre-requisites in this project which can allow any fellow developer to follow this.
 The constitues of the project and instructions for 'How to install?' are mentioned later in this document.
+Here is the video link to show how the app is working:- https://mindhousemusicplayerapp.s3.amazonaws.com/MindhosueMusicPlayerApp.mp4

 ### Prerequisites